 Fish-Skull® Living Eyes™

-Included in a corresponding size and color, these ultra-realistic eyes act as an important trigger for predatory game fish.
+Included in a corresponding size and color, these ultra-realistic 3mm Living Eyes act as an important trigger for predatory game fish.

 Distributes most of the helmet’s weight to the bottom of the streamer, ensuring it will swim in the correct position.
 This also allows you to tie with the hook facing either down or up.
 We have deliberately made the Sculpin Helmet significantly heavier than the Baitfish Head so that it will sink quickly in fast moving rivers and fish deeper near the bottom where sculpins typically live.

-Available in brown, black and olive, plus silver in the Mini size.
-The matte (non-shiny) finish is perfect for the type of shy, bottom-dwelling species you are trying to imitate.
+Available in brown and olive, the matte (non-shiny) finish is perfect for the type of shy, bottom-dwelling species you are trying to imitate.
 The special oxide coating gives an uneven, almost blotchy, effect that has differing shades of color.
 For example, the brown color Sculpin Helmet is mostly a dark brown color, but will also reflect shades of black and tan at different angles giving a type of camouflage effect.